rocky-linux/documentation/docs/books/web_services/043-database-servers-replication.md

 ---
 author: Antoine Le Morvan
-contributors: Steven Spencer
+contributors: Steven Spencer, Ganna Zhyrnova
 title: Part 4.3 MariaDB database replication
 ---

 ## Secondary server with MariaDB

-In this chapter, you will learn how to configure a Primary/Secondary system servers with MariaDB.
+This chapter will teach you how to configure Primary/Secondary system servers with MariaDB.

 ****

-**Objectives**: In this chapter, you will learn how to:
+**Objectives**: You will learn how to:

 :heavy_check_mark: activate the binlogs in your servers;
-:heavy_check_mark: setup a secondary server to replicate data from primary server.
+:heavy_check_mark: set up a secondary server to replicate data from the primary server.

 :checkered_flag: **MariaDB**, **Replication**, **Primary**, **Secondary**